Are you on the autism spectrum?

 - sustained concentration and perseverance even when tasks are repetitive

-- an exceptional eye for details, deviations and potential errors
+- an exceptional eye for detail and potential errors

-- continuously thorough target/actual comparisons and a genuine awareness for quality
+- thorough target versus actual comparisons, and a genuine awareness for quality

 - a strong interest in factual matters and comprehensive technical expertise